yunnanpl/esp32_python_eq3/README.md

 # Changes
  - new
    + added basic OTA !!!
      + files can be uploaded and removed from ESP through the page (will be documented soon)
      + works for any text file, does not work for binary files yet...
    + removed necessity of webrepl to save memory
      + webrepl can be switched on and off through the webpage
+   + improved web/sessions - more responsive
+   + improved links (upload and reset requires confirmation)
+   + added more clear descriptions
  - old
    + added basic webpage
    + fixed memory overrun due to webpage generation
    + saved memory where I could
    + precompiled the external libraries to save memory and space (simple2.py and robust2.py)
      + not sure if those are really necessry, as the "unsubscription" error happened and no error was raised
    + cleaned up BLE names (still, maybe due to transmission issues, some look unusual)
    + removing unseen devices after 1 hour (and not 2 hours as before) (every 10 minutes the device is scanning for new BLE)

 # References